Ol Pejeta Bush Camp: Information from the owner

 Keep your fitness levels up while on safari by joining the Ol Pejeta Conservancy rangers on their early morning run.
 They do this daily to keep fit, and we can arrange for our guests to join them and enjoy the chance to have a coffee with them afterwards to learn more about their work to keep the wildlife on the conservancy safe.
 A fun and rewarding way to start your day!

-Available on Mondays and Wednesdays at 07h00, maximum 6 pax, minimum age 12years.
+Available on Wednesday and Friday at 7 am, maximum six people, minimum age 12 years.
 Suitable running shoes are needed as well as the ability to run a minimum of 5kms without stopping.
 (At an additional cost)

 Visits to Sweetwaters Chimpanzee Sanctuary

 Fully incorporated into the Ol Pejeta Conservancy, the Sweetwaters Chimpanzee Sanctuary remains the only place in Kenya where this highly endangered species can be seen.
 Over 40 chimps rescued from the bush-meat industry live in troops on either side of the Ewaso Nyiro River, in a project that aims to preserve chimpanzees and their habitats through public education.
 (At an additional cost)